Songtech-0912/songtech-0912.github.io/content/classical-dynamics.md

 ds^2 = -c^2 dt^2 + dx^2 + dy^2 + dz^2
 {% end %}

 This means that traditional classical concepts of time and distance are no longer the same when measured from frames that are moving with respect to another.
 Observers experience times and distances that can be different from other observers.
-For more on special relativity, see the [special relativity series](@/special-relativity/index.md).

-The relativistic equivalent of Newton's second law is given by:
+Thus, the equations of Newtonian mechanics must be modified to account for the effects of relativity.
+For instance, the relativistic corrected version of Newton's second law is given by:

 {% math() %}
 \frac{d}{dt} \left[\frac{mv}{\sqrt{1 - \frac{v^2}{c^2}}}\right] = F(x, t)